Which precaution is not included when using IV nitroprusside?

 Prepare for the Basic Knowledge Assessment Test (BKAT) ICU.
 Study with comprehensive quizzes, flashcards, and multiple-choice questions with explanations.
 Get ready to excel in your assessment and advance your skills in intensive care unit practices!

-Assessing renal function is important as well, since patients with compromised kidney function may retain thiocyanate, increasing the risk of toxicity.
+Assessing renal function is also critical, as patients with renal impairment may have a reduced ability to eliminate thiocyanate, increasing the risk of toxicity.

 Subscribe